Central processing unit: Decode

 The instruction that the CPU fetches from memory determines what the CPU will do.
 In the decode step, performed by binary decoder circuitry known as the instruction decoder, the instruction is converted into signals that control other parts of the CPU.

 The way in which the instruction is interpreted is defined by the CPU's instruction set architecture (ISA).
 Often, one group of bits (that is, a "field") within the instruction, called the opcode, indicates which operation is to be performed, while the remaining fields usually provide supplemental information required for the operation, such as the operands.
 Those operands may be specified as a constant value (called an immediate value), or as the location of a value that may be a processor register or a memory address, as determined by some addressing mode.

-In some CPU designs the instruction decoder is implemented as a hardwired, unchangeable binary decoder circuit.
+In some CPU designs, the instruction decoder is implemented as a hardwired, unchangeable binary decoder circuit.
 In others, a microprogram is used to translate instructions into sets of CPU configuration signals that are applied sequentially over multiple clock pulses.
 In some cases the memory that stores the microprogram is rewritable, making it possible to change the way in which the CPU decodes instructions.

 Execute

 After the fetch and decode steps, the execute step is performed.
 Depending on the CPU architecture, this may consist of a single action or a sequence of actions.
 During each action, control signals electrically enable or disable various parts of the CPU so they can perform all or part of the desired operation.
 The action is then completed, typically in response to a clock pulse.
 Very often the results are written to an internal CPU register for quick access by subsequent instructions.
 In other cases results may be written to slower, but less expensive and higher capacity main memory.

-For example, if an addition instruction is to be executed, registers containing operands (numbers to be summed) are activated, as are the parts of the arithmetic logic unit (ALU) that perform addition.
+For example, if an instruction that performs addition is to be executed, registers containing operands (numbers to be summed) are activated, as are the parts of the arithmetic logic unit (ALU) that perform addition.
 When the clock pulse occurs, the operands flow from the source registers into the ALU, and the sum appears at its output.
 On subsequent clock pulses, other components are enabled (and disabled) to move the output (the sum of the operation) to storage (e.g., a register or memory).
 If the resulting sum is too large (i.e., it is larger than the ALU's output word size), an arithmetic overflow flag will be set, influencing the next operation.